michaeltmeehan/wssv-phylotyping/scripts/README.md

 Milestone scripts are runnable from the repository root:

+- `run_all.R` executes the full baseline workflow in dependency order.
+Use this when you want a single command for a configured run:
+  `Rscript scripts/run_all.R`.
 - `01_preprocess_alignment_tree.R` reads configured raw inputs, matches tree tips to alignment names, encodes bases, derives eligible node target masks, and writes `data/processed/precomputed.rds`.